pedroccaetano/azure-pipeline-runner/README.md

 ## Release Notes

 ### 0.0.2
+- Create a view for displaying Builds from pipelines [#5](https://github.com/pedroccaetano/azure-pipeline-runner/issues/5)
+    - Introduced a dedicated view for displaying pipeline builds.
+    - Added functionality to load more builds and refresh the view to get the latest builds.
+- Add in-progress builds icon and improve duration display text [#9](https://github.com/pedroccaetano/azure-pipeline-runner/issues/9)

+### 0.0.2

 - Added a refresh button next to the title in the extension to allow users to easily refresh the extension. [#2](https://github.com/pedroccaetano/azure-pipeline-runner/issues/2)